COMING SOON: The next Catalyst Grant call will be in early 2019. Please check back for updates!

 Grant recipients are expected to use the results of any work that flows from the Catalyst Grant to produce an external funding application within two years of receipt of the funding.

-NAR will invest $120,000 for this competition, funding projects to a maximum of $10,000 each.
+NAR will fund projects to a maximum of $10,000 each.
 To encourage cross-disciplinary collaboration, applications with two co-PIs from different faculties (a joint- or cross-appointment would not fulfill this requirement) and with significant involvement from both PIs, may apply for up to $20,000 for their project.
 The two PIs will be considered to have equivalent PI status on the grant, even though only one of the PIs will serve as the contact person for the grant.
-The NAR Catalyst Grant funding is available for one year (August 1, 2018 to July 31, 2019) plus a one year no-cost extension upon approval.
+The NAR Catalyst Grant funding is available for one year plus a one year no-cost extension upon approval.

 - At least one PI for the Catalyst Grant must have a regular or definite-term faculty appointment at the University of Waterloo or any of its affiliated and federated institutions, and be eligible for tri-agency funding.